 Population Estimates/Status.
-As stated above, Eriogonum diatomaceum is known from only two populations, one of which has 15 distinct occurrences and the other is thought to be only a single occurrence.
-The total number of individuals was estimated at 47,251 based on a 1997 mining project review and a 1998-1999 range wide status survey (Reynolds 2001, Table 1).
+As stated above, Eriogonum diatomaceum is known from only two populations, one of which has 15 distinct occurrences and the other is thought to be only a single occurrence (BLM 2008, pp. 3-19).
+The total number of individuals was estimated at 47,251 based on a 1997 mining project review and a 1998-1999 range wide status survey (Reynolds 2001, Table 1, Appendix 1, p.
+1).
 The total number of individuals was determined by performing direct counts within the boundaries of each of the smaller occurrences.
-For the larger occurrences, average densities were calculated within quadrats and extrapolated to obtain a total based on the entire area of the occurrence (Reynolds 2001. p.
+For the larger occurrences, average densities were calculated within quadrats and extrapolated to obtain a total based on the entire area of the occurrence (Reynolds 2001, p.
 6).
-Permanent monitoring plots have being installed and three years of data have been collected (D. Tonenna, pers. comm.
-2007).
+Permanent monitoring plots have been installed and 3 years of data have been collected (Tonenna 2007).
 These data have not been provided to the Service.